JasonLocklin/Dissertation/SA/Methods.md

 ### Participants

-A total of 46 individuals (33 female, 3 left hand dominant, age
+A total of 46 individuals, were recruited from the University of Waterloo undergraduate student body through the Research Experiences Group, of which, 37 were able to be successfully calibrated with the equipment to provide reliable eye movement tracking (23 female, 3 left hand dominant, age
-cohorts: $\text{16-18y} =6$, $\text{18-20y} =30$,
+cohorts: $\text{16-18y} =4$, $\text{18-20y} =25$,
+$\text{21-25y} =8$).
+Participants were compensated for
-$\text{21-25y} =10$), were recruited from the University of Waterloo undergraduate student body through the Research Experiences Group, and was approved by the University of Waterloo Office of Research Ethics.
-Participants were compensated for participation with course credit.
+participation with course credit, and the experiment was approved by the University of Waterloo Office of Research Ethics

 ### Apparatus and Procedure